Breast revision surgery is performed to modify a previous breast surgery such as breast augmentation or breast augmentation with a lift.

 The second most common breast revision surgery is implant exchange with a lift (mastopexy).
 This surgery can also be used to correct complications from a previous surgery or to enhance the appearance of a breast that has changed over time.

 A breast lift addresses ptosis or breast sagging.
-Very often when choosing to replace an implant with a smaller one, a lift will be required or if the shape of the breast has changed over time.
-In a breast revision with implant exchange and full lift, Dr. Anton performs a Layered Breast Lift along with replacing the implant.
+Very often when choosing to replace an implant with a smaller one, a breast lift will be required or if the shape of the breast has changed over time.
+In a breast implant revision with lift and implant exchange, Dr. Anton performs a Layered Breast Lift along with replacing the implant.

-During your breast revision surgery consultation, Dr. Anton will explain the pros and cons of removing your implants and, if necessary, the capsule.
+During your consultation for breast revision Newport Beach plastic surgeon Dr. Anton will explain the pros and cons of removing your implants and, if necessary, the capsule.
 In general, he advises patients to leave the capsule as long as it is healthy, meaning it is not too thick, calcified or looks suspicious in any way.
 The scar capsule helps maintain the blood supply to the breast and gives it a little volume to help with shape and form.
 If the scar capsule is left, Dr. Anton uses it to create an internal support sling to enhance the shape of the breast.

 Most patients wake from surgery feeling tired, groggy and just want to rest.
 You will be wrapped in a compression bandage and you may feel some mild to moderate pain that is usually alleviated by prescribed pain medication.
 Overall, most patients feel their surgery was less painful than anticipated and are able to discontinue pain medication after 4-5 days.